* New meeting of EU governments may be required for decisive

 demand and have intertwined interests based on decades of energy

 reliance.
-According to U.N. data, excluding Russian gas exports
+According to U.N. data, excluding Russian pipeline gas

-- around $60 billion a year - the Netherlands was Russia's
+exports to the EU - around $60 billion a year - the Netherlands

 "Energy sanctions would most likely derail the fragile